Height of Buildings Act of 1899

 The Height of Buildings Act of 1899 was a U.S. height restriction law passed by the 55th Congress in response to advancements in construction technology, specifically the use of iron and steel frames, along with thin veneer facades, which made it possible to build lighter, and consequently much taller buildings.
 Residents of densely populated cities, including Washington D.C., felt that the new technology was untested and steel-framed structures may suffer "serious and fatal defects" due to corrosion from steam pipes and electrical wiring – another relatively recent advancement.
 They believed that these new tall buildings would ultimately collapse.
-In an 1899 Senatorial Report, Senator Warren Curtis speculated that, "the life of these structures might not be more than seventy-five years."
+In an 1899 Senatorial Report, Senator Warren Curtis speculated that "the life of these structures might not be more than seventy-five years."

 Another concern was the difficulty of extinguishing fires in the upper floors of tall buildings.
 At the time, firefighting equipment had been designed to fight flames primarily in low-rise buildings.
 The growing popularity of skyscrapers presented a new fire hazard.
 In his report, Senator Curtis wrote that, "It would seem that the fire chiefs in the large cities who have had experience with high buildings are agreed that it is absolutely impossible for them to successfully fight flames over 85 feet (26 m) above the ground with the fire apparatus now manufactured, as the pressure is so great that no hose now made can stand the strain and the men are unable to handle the hose."

-In response to these concerns, on March 1, 1899, United States Congress approved the Act to Regulate the Height of Buildings in the District of Columbia, or more commonly referred to as the Height of Buildings Act of 1899.
+In response to these concerns, on March 1, 1899, United States Congress approved the Act to Regulate the Height of Buildings in the District of Columbia, more commonly referred to as the Height of Buildings Act of 1899.
 The law limited the heights of new buildings based on building use and type of construction: